Fasting, Discipline & Willpower

 Out of our beliefs are born deeds; out of our deeds we form habits; out of our habits grows our character; and on our character we build our destiny.
 [Henry Hancock].

 Fasting breaks many habits and rituals to which we are physically and intellectually attached.
-It can dislodge the remnants of media messages wedged into mind, and free us from many technological distractions.
+It can dislodge the remnants of media messages wedged into our mind, and free us from many technological distractions.

 To a large extent, fasting is nothing more than giving up bad eating habits.
 But, eating is such an ingrained routine that our entire system reacts against the idea.
 The mere intention to fast creates havoc in our mind.
 So, we usually find an excuse to postpone, curtail or modify it.